MarkMuranov/ECE-141A-Assignment-3/README.md

 It would be much faster if we can build our own representation of the JSON which the rest of our code could easily interact with!

-Hence, the memory model.
+Hence, the in-memory model.

-### How do we build our memory model?
+### How do we build our in-memory model?

 This is up to you.
 However, there is no point in reinventing the wheel, so here are some structures/patterns people use to create such models.